 I’m coming for the first time, what do I need to know?

-Anyone attending for the first time must bring photo ID and proof of address.
+Anyone attending for the first time must register online using the link below and bring photo ID and proof of address.
 For example, passport and a utility bill or a driving licence.
 Your photo ID needs to show your date of birth and entrance is only available to those over 18.

 All those attending for the first time are required to have a short induction and a tour.
 On arriving for your first visit please make sure that you are present by 6 pm.
 The tour takes place at 6.15 pm.